cap-js/attachments/README.md

 ### Multitenancy

 The plugin supports multitenancy scenarios, allowing both shared and tenant-specific object store instances.

-- When using an [object store](storage-targets/cds-feature-attachments-oss) as the storage target, true multitenancy is not yet implemented (as of version 2.1.0).
-In this case, all blobs are stored in a single bucket, and tenant data is not separated.

 > [!Note]
 > Starting from version 2.1.0, **separate mode** for object store instances is the default setting for multitenancy.